Mexico: 6 civilians, soldier dead in Guerrero state shootout

 ... more Photo: FRANCISCO ROBLES/AFP/Getty Images

-MEXICO CITY (AP) — Mexican authorities say seven people have been killed in an armed confrontation between gunmen and army troops in the southern state of Guerrero.
+MEXICO CITY (AP) — Seven people were killed in an armed confrontation Friday between gunmen and army troops in the southern Mexican state of Guerrero, authorities said.

-State security spokesman Roberto Alvarez says in a statement that six civilians and one soldier died.

-Alvarez says the incident took place Friday morning in the town of El Naranjo when soldiers came under fire.
+State security spokesman Roberto Alvarez said in a statement that six civilians and one soldier died in the town of El Naranjo when soldiers came under fire Friday morning.

 Guerrero has been a flashpoint for drug cartel violence in Mexico.